Azabu

 Philadelphia Street and the Quiet Case for Whittier's Dining Ambition

 Whittier's restaurant strip along Philadelphia Street doesn't announce itself with the energy of a major food corridor.
-The sidewalks are unhurried, the storefronts modest, and the dining options have historically leaned toward the familiar — Mexican, American comfort, the occasional steakhouse.
-That context matters when considering a name like Azabu, which carries distinct resonance in Japanese culinary geography.
+The sidewalks are unhurried, the storefronts modest, and the dining options have historically leaned toward the familiar, Mexican, American comfort, the occasional steakhouse.
+Azabu is a restaurant in Whittier, California, serving modern Japanese sushi at about $50 per person.
 Azabu is a district in Minato, Tokyo, associated with a tier of refined dining that includes some of Japan's most carefully sourced fish counters and kaiseki rooms.
 A restaurant borrowing that name in a Southern California suburb is making a quiet statement about the register it intends to occupy, regardless of how understated the street outside might be.

 In American cities, Japanese-inflected restaurant naming has become a reliable shorthand for a certain approach to ingredients: seasonal, sourced with care, prepared with a minimum of interference.
 Whether Azabu in Whittier fully inhabits that tradition is something diners will determine for themselves, but the signal embedded in the name places it in a different conversation than the average neighborhood table.
 That conversation is worth having on Philadelphia Street, where the dining scene has room to grow into more considered territory.